Frequently asked questions

 Please ensure that all your personal contact details, particularly your email address, are up to date prior to ordering documents.
 You can check your details are up to date here.

-You will be notified via email when your document is ready for collection, this email will state the date and time that the document will be ready to collect from the Reception Desk on the ground floor of Senate House, Tyndall Avenue.
+You will be notified via email when your document is ready for collection, this email will state the date and time that the document will be ready to collect from the Reception Desk on the first floor of 2 Priory Road.

 Please note you will not be able to collect your document earlier than the time stated.